1970 to 2021:

 The US AML Act 2020 (AMLA) was enacted on 1st January 2021 and represents one of the most significant updates to US anti-money laundering law since the introduction of the US Patriot Act in 2001.
 AMLA’s passage was not without obstacles: Congress was forced to override a presidential veto in order to bring the Act into law and concerns remain about the data privacy issues that it entails.

 AMLA was passed as an amendment to the National Defense Authorization Act for Fiscal Year 2021.
 The introduction and expansion of AML laws in the United States has always been contentious and, after the recent 50-year anniversary of the Bank Secrecy Act (BSA), it is important to understand the legislative history upon which AMLA 2020 is built.
+With that in mind, our US AML Act timeline sets out the most significant moments of AML regulation in the United States, from the introduction of reporting and record-keeping requirements in 1970, to the response to terrorism threats and emerging fintech and cryptocurrency risks in the 21st century.

 The BSA was one of the first examples of dedicated anti-money laundering legislation in the US and the world.
 Also known as the Currency and Foreign Transactions Reporting Act, the BSA was introduced as a response to the trend of criminals in the US using ‘secret foreign bank accounts’ to perpetrate money laundering and other illegal activities – and the inaction on the part of US banks to detect and prevent that activity.